carafelix/marvel-api-game/README.md

     - PlayRound takes a BattleField and returns the new State of the BattleField.

 ## should do
 - add a same origin .request method (like Hono), to call inner endpoints like fetch but internally, to remove some code repetition.
+I think this is possible in itty router using [CORS](https://itty.dev/itty-router/cors).
+That would make indeed a request, instead of bypassing it, but would make code concise.

 ## Test
 - run ```bun test```